classicrob/simply-jekyll/_notes/Intentionally design for Failure States draft.md

         - Too challenging
         - Lack of belief in themselves
         - Something isn't there that should be
     Many apps ignore failure states and have no plan for when they happen.
-The user inevitably fails, and [[Users who fail to recover churn]] because they've lost their [[self-efficacy]].
+The user inevitably fails, and [[Users who fail to recover churn]] because they've lost their [[Self-efficacy]].
 However, games intentionally design for failure because they recognize they have no other choice - otherwise people would stop playing as soon as they mess up.
 They need to motivate players to retry and help them learn how to be successful.

     ### Failure Redemption in [[Hollow Knight]]
 	In Hollow Knight, they wanted to make a challenging game because they wanted players to feel the accomplishment of beating something that previously beat them.